Stephen Kosslyn: Biography

+Ties with Jeffrey Epstein

 Between 1998 and 2002, Harvard received $200,000 in donations from Jeffrey Epstein to support Kosslyn's research.
+In 2003 Kosslyn contributed a note to Jeffrey Epstein's birthday book (where he was classified as a "scientist" and not a "friend").
+In 2008, Kosslyn visited Epstein in Palm Beach County Jail.

 A report from Harvard University shows that Kosslyn had known Epstein for about nine years and supported his application as a visiting fellow in the department of psychology in September 2005.
 The report noted that Kosslyn did not disclose Epstein's donations in the accompanying documents.
 Epstein "lacked academic qualifications", but there was speculation that his application was approved with the support of Kosslyn as the head of the department.
 The report also noted that disclosure was not requested, and that Harvard—having accepted the gifts—was previously aware of this funding.
 Epstein withdrew from his appointment in 2006 following his arrest for sex criminal offenses.
-An early version of a book by Epstein victim Virginia Roberts Giuffre (then called "The Billionaire's Playboy Club") named Kosslyn as someone she was required to have sex with, but this was a case of mistaken identity and his name was removed from the published version, "Nobody's Girl" (page 133).
+An early version of a book by Epstein victim Virginia Roberts Giuffre (then called "The Billionaire's Playboy Club") named Kosslyn as someone she was required to have sex with, but the description of the perpetrator was changed and Kosslyn's name was removed from the published version, Nobody's Girl (page 133).

-Kosslyn has received numerous honors for his research.
-These include the National Academy of Sciences Initiatives in Research Award, the Prix Jean-Louis Signoret, three honorary doctorates (from the University of Caen, France; the University of Paris-Descartes, France; the University of Bern, Switzerland), a Guggenheim fellowship, and a Cattell Award.
-He was elected to the American Academy of Arts and Sciences, the Society of Experimental Psychologists, and Academia Rodinensis pro Remediatione (Switzerland).
+In February 2026, The Wall Street Journal reported that email correspondence released in connection with the Epstein case included exchanges between Jeffrey Epstein and Stephen M. Kosslyn, including after Epstein’s 2008 conviction.
+The Journal reported that Kosslyn sent Epstein a birthday message in January 2008, writing, “May the coming year be infinitely better than the previous one,” and that Epstein later wrote that “unfortunately jail starts monday.”
+The Journal also reported that other emails showed Kosslyn working with Epstein on drafting scripts for reporters in an effort to improve Epstein’s public image.
+Bloomberg News reported that in June 2008, around the time Epstein was beginning his jail sentence, Kosslyn replied to a message from Epstein with “DAMN!
+Let me know how/if I can help,” in the context of email correspondence between the two.